 - 1. Present a valid picture ID. - 2.
 United States citizen or an eligible non-citizen. - 3.
 Complete an application for admissions. - 4.
 Provide evidence of completion of a U.S. high school diploma or GED (General Equivalency Diploma).
 Documentation from another country must be accompanied by the corresponding translation and evaluation by a Florida-approved agency.
 Visit the list of approved credential evaluator agencies by the Florida Department of Education - 5.
-Successfully complete an interview with the Director of Education. - 6.
-Students must pass a HESI A2 entrance exam with a minimum composite score of 70. - 7.
+Successfully complete an interview with the Admissions Committee. - 6.
+Students must pass a HESI A2 entrance exam with a minimum composite score of 65. - 7.
 A picture ID is required to take the exam.
-Cost: \$75 (non-refundable; payment can be made by cash or credit card).
+Cost: \$120 (non-refundable; payment can be made by cash or credit card).
 Length of the test: Approximately 4 hours.
 Applicants with a low score may retake after two weeks.
-The maximum number of times the exam may be taken is 2 (\$75 cost each time).
-For more information about the exam, visit www.evolve.elsevier.com - 8.
+The maximum number of times the exam may be taken is 2 (\$120 cost each time).
+For more information about the exam, visit www.evolve.elsevier.com.
+Previous HESI A2 results must be within one year of application. - 8.
 Physical (including TB Testing) Students are required to have had a recent physical and received all required testing by an approved Physician or ARNP stating the prospective student is in good health and free of communicable diseases.
-The approximate cost is \$100.
+The approximate cost is \$100 and is the responsibility of the applicant.
 The cost of TB testing may be greater if X-rays are required. - 9.
 Electronic Fingerprinting (Background Check Level II) Students are required to submit an electronic copy of their fingerprints as part of the admission requirements.
 Cost is included in the program price. - 10.
 Submit 2 letters of reference.
 One of the references should be academic or employment related.
 Family members may not complete a reference letter. - 11.
 Applicants who are at least 16 but younger than 18 years of age may enroll under parental or legal guardian consent.
-A parent or legal guardian is required to sign the Enrollment Agreement.
+A parent or legal guardian is required to sign the Enrollment Agreement. - 12.
+American Heart Association BLS for Healthcare Providers must be completed before first day of clinical rotation.